 Co-trigeneration systems can be studied and produced to work with any primary heat source.
 These systems are technically mature and economically suitable today to be widely adopted, among the many possible configurations we mentioned:

 - co-generation with solar thermal systems;

 - cotigenation with biogas;

 Heat Combined with Fuel Cells

-It is currently possible to produce gaseous hydrogen from methane to the public or biogas network (after desulfurization, because the H 2 "poisons" S proton exchange membranes) with a reforming process that uses water vapor.
-Hydrogen is reacted with atmospheric oxygen in a proton exchange membrane to produce direct electrical current.
-Heat can be recovered for space heating, running water, steam jet disinfection, etc.
+Currently it is possible to produce hydrogen gas from methane to the public or biogas network (after desulfurization, because the H 2 "poisons" S the proton exchange membranes) with a reforming process that uses steam.
+Hydrogen is reacted with atmospheric oxygen on a proton exchange membrane to produce direct electrical current.
+Heat can be recovered for space heating, tap water, steam jet disinfection, etc.